Q: How much does it cost to add my details into the Clerksroom Mediator Database?

 A: Your ranking and status are defined by the level of feedback clients have been willing to provide, the quality of the feedback and the number of mediations undertaken.

-Q: What is the meaning of the total score which appears on the upper right side of the page?
+Q: What is the meaning of the Thumbs Up Rating which appears on the upper right side of the profile page?

 Q: How can I secure mediations through Clerksroom?